stephaneeybert/docker-common/mariadb/README.md

-The hostname is given by Docker and is the name of the container running MySQL A MySQL connection from another container will need to use that hostname
+The hostname is given by Docker and is the name of the container running the database A database connection from another container will need to use that hostname